jaredsburrows/open-quartz/README.md

    - https://code.google.com/p/android-screen-monitor/

 ###Google Glass Application Source Code(/glass-source folder):

+####UPDATE(11/19/13): GDK is now out!
+You can still easily decompile applications using this method.

-Since the GDK is not yet released, we can look around how the current Google Glass Android applications were compile by breaking them down.
-The decompiled Google Glass applications are included.(/glass-srouce/xe11-jars).
-Here are a list of tools to decompile the native APKs:
+~~Since the GDK is not yet released, we can look around how the current Google Glass Android applications were compile by breaking them down.
+The decompiled Google Glass applications are included.~~ Here are a list of tools to decompile the native APKs:
  - Decompiling APKs
    - Dex2Jar
      - https://code.google.com/p/dex2jar